-Since 1987, the Reed College mathematics department has sponsored a Saturday workshop in the spring for area high school students and teachers interested in mathematics enrichment.
+Since 1987, the Reed College mathematics and statistics department has sponsored a Saturday workshop in the spring for area high school students and teachers interested in mathematics enrichment.
 The workshop gives students and teachers a hands-on opportunity to work on interesting problems in a mathematical topic complementary to the high school curriculum.
 Recent topics have included "Tangles, Braids, Knots, and Numbers," "Divisors and Sandpiles," "Regular Polytopes in Three and More Dimensions," "Turing Machines," "Trigonometry by Example," and "To Capture Infinity."

 There is no cost to participants.
-Lunch and campus tour provided.

-Registration is limited to 25 high school students, plus teachers.
+Registration is limited to 20 high school students, plus teachers.

-Lyudmila Korobenko, Assistant Professor of Mathematics
+Marcus Robinson, Visiting Assistant Professor of Mathematics

-David Krumm, Visiting Assistant Professor of Mathematics
+Nate Wells, Visiting Assistant Professor of Statistics